Timeline - Mali: the latest French military foray in Africa

 2002 - IVORY COAST - French forces mount "Operation Licorne" to help westerners trapped by a military uprising which effectively cut Ivory Coast in two.
 In 2004 they destroyed Ivory Coast's small air force after government forces bombed a French base.

-2008 - CHAD - A French intervention bolsters the regime of Chadian president Idriss Deby and evacuates foreigners during attacks by rebels who crossed from neighbouring Sudan.
+2008 - CHAD - A French intervention bolsters the regime of Chadian president Idriss Deby and evacuates foreigners during attacks by rebels who crossed from neighboring Sudan.

 2011 - LIBYA - French planes are the first to bomb Muammar Gaddafi's forces in March after the United Nations voted to allow intervention in Libya to protect civilians caught up in a rebellion against Gaddafi.
 NATO took command of the mission on March 31 which allowed Libyan rebels to defeat government forces and seize power.